Rosanna Flamer-Caldera: Early life

-Rosanna Flamer-Caldera was born in Sri Lanka on March 16, 1956, and is of partly Dutch descent.
+Rosanna Flamer-Caldera was born in Sri Lanka on March 16, 1956, and is from the Burgher community of Sri Lanka (of Dutch descent).
 She grew up in Colombo, Sri Lanka.

-Flamer-Caldera describes in an interview with The Huffington Post that after coming out she moved from Sri Lanka to San Francisco at the age of 18 and that in 1978, she attended her first gay pride parade, which was led by Harvey Milk.
+In an interview with The Huffington Post, Flamer-Caldera said that after coming out she moved from Sri Lanka to San Francisco at the age of 18, and in 1978, she attended her first gay pride parade as a spectator, which was led by Harvey Milk.
 When she returned to Sri Lanka, she used many of the tactics she had observed in San Francisco such as candlelight vigils and demonstrations.